 Traditional Funeral Services

-We invite you to read further to learn the simple answer to the question "what is a funeral?".
-Should you have questions about what you read here, we encourage you to call us
+Yet, despite the differences, these funeral services have much in common.
+We invite you to read further to learn the really simple answer to the question "what is a funeral?"
+Should you have questions about what you read here, we encourage you to call us.
+One of our funeral professionals will be delighted to explore the commonalities behind the wide spectrum of traditional funeral services seen around the world.

 What is a Funeral?